Dubosej1/blackjack-trivia/docs/terms.md

 - RANK: The regular value of a card, basically its name.
 For example: A 2 card has the rank of "2", a JACK has a rank of "JACK", etc.

 - SIDE BET: An additional bet that the PLAYER can place on the upcoming round, separate from the Base Bet.
 It usually has its own set of rules and conditions, separate from the basic game rules.

+- STAND: An action PLAYER and DEALER can make, to end any further actions on their current hand.

 - SUIT: What grouping a card belongs to.
 Either CLUBS, DIAMONDS, SPADES or HEARTS.